 Who Got the Part

-Interestingly enough, Stuart Townsend was eventually cast in the role of Aragorn and spent 2 months on set preparing for the films before being hastily fired, and replaced by Viggo Mortensen.
+Interestingly enough, Stuart Townsend was eventually cast in the role of Aragorn and spent two months on set preparing for the films before being hastily fired, and replaced by Viggo Mortensen.

 Russell Crowe was apparently also in the running for a short time.
 Nicolas Cage to Stuart Townsend to Viggo Mortensen... seems like PJ couldn't make up his mind about what he was looking for.

-See, according to Cage, he didn't want to go to Australia, so he was like "forget that appearing in a classic action film that kicked off an entire trilogy for which I would have been handsomely paid, thus being able to keep my impressive comic book collection/castle-like Los Feliz mansion."
-Cause that's, what, like a 14 hour flight?
+See, according to Cage, he didn't want to go to Australia, so he was like, "forget appearing in a classic action film that kicked off an entire trilogy for which I would have been handsomely paid for, thus being able to keep my impressive comic book collection and castle-like Los Feliz mansion."
+Cause that's what, like a 14-hour flight?
 I mean, get real, people.